Registration for the Fall 2019 class is FULL. Please contact the program coordinator to be put on a wait list.

 Learn about stream ecology, salmon, forests, water quality, and habitat restoration in the classroom and field.
-After the course, volunteer 40 hours on a water-related project of your choosing.
+After the course volunteer 40 hours on a water related project of your choosing.
+Contact Laurel Moulton with questions at: email@example.com.

-This five-week course combines classroom presentations by regional experts with field trips around the Olympic Peninsula focusing on the rivers and streams that flow into the Strait of Juan de Fuca.
+This 6-week course combines classroom presentations by regional experts with field trips around the Olympic Peninsula focusing on the rivers and streams that flow into the Strait of Juan de Fuca.

-Classes meet at 9:00 each day at the Jamestown S’Klallam Tribe’s Red Cedar Hall, located at 1033 Old Blyn Highway.
-Each afternoon we will carpool to field trips in a variety of locations around the Peninsula including Discovery Bay, Blyn, Sequim, and Port Angeles.
-Classes conclude at 4:30 pm at each day’s field trip location.
+Location: Jamestown S’Klallam Tribe Red Cedar Hall, located at 1033 Old Blyn Highway.
+Afternoons will be field trips to a variety of locations around the Peninsula including Discovery Bay, Blyn, Sequim and Port Angeles.
+Classes conclude at 4:30 pm from each day’s field trip location.

 - Stream and watershed ecology